ZahraMertens/ReadMe-Generator/Demo/DEMOREADME.md

 ## ➡️ Installation
 The following necessary dependencies must be installed to run the application properly:

-* Install npm <br/> * download bootsrap <br/> * enter anything <br/>
+* hello<br/> * hello<br/>

 ## ➡️ Usage
-​This application is used for f
+​This application is used for c

 ## ➡️ Contributing
-​Contributors: f
+​Contributors: c

 ## ➡️ Tests
-To run tests, you need to run the following command: d
+To run tests, you need to run the following command: c

 ## ➡️ License